nathanrosspowell/FC210TP/README.md

 For some reason the default layout on this numberpad did not output number pad code.

-Planck TMK
+TMK OneKey
 ----------

-This was built on top of the Planck firmware made by Jack Humbert.
+This was built on top of the OneKey firmware: https://github.com/tmk/tmk_keyboard/tree/master/keyboard/onekey

+Due to using this as a guide for the ProMicro: https://hackaday.io/project/8282-alpen-clack/log/27475-use-a-pro-micro-in-a-keyboard

 Build
 -----

-Paste these file over the ones found in the Planck sub directory.
+Paste these file over the ones found in the OneKey sub directory.

    make